-There’s so much going in that area that it swells up, or inflames.
+There’s so much going on in that area that it swells up, or inflames.

 If you’re new to fitness — or perhaps just new to a particular kind of fitness — there’s going to be a lot of adaptation going on and therefore a noticeable level of inflammation.
 It should subside in a couple of weeks.

-Another less-likely reason you’re gaining weight is that you’re building muscle faster than you’re shedding fat.
+Another reason you could be gaining weight working out is that you’re building muscle faster than you’re shedding fat.

 The general consensus in the fitness community is that the most weight someone new to fitness will gain in muscle is about two pounds a month, but that’s not a hard-and-fast number.

 On more than one occasion, I’ve assisted women who are frustrated because they felt their new exercise regime was making their thighs “fat.”

 And their legs were getting bigger, but only because increased muscle was pushing out the fat, making the legs increase in diameter.

 Once that fat burns off — which it does if you keep at it — “thick” legs will give way to a toned pair of gams.